-- 30. The preparation of GMO would take place, on a steel bench in the anteroom of the enclosed facility containing the holding pens immediately prior to vaccinating the animals.
-During the preparation and administration of the GMOs, trained personnel will be wearing PPE including disposable overalls that include an attached hood, P2 face masks, a full-face shield, and knee-high rubber boots. - 31.
-Horses will be restrained with a tether rope attached to a head halter.
-The tether will be attached to the fencing components of the holding pens to prevent any sudden/unexpected movements by the animals.
-The animals will be trained in this process prior to injection so they become accustomed to the process. - 32.
-Needles will be used for i.m. injections.
-After administration, the needle-syringe will be disposed of directly into an appropriate sharps container. - 33.
-Administration of the GMO via intranasal instillation will be performed using syringes with no needles attached.
-The 1 mL dose will be delivered dropwise with the head of the animal slightly elevated.
-The timing of the administration of the drops will be synchronised with the animal breathing in.
-The nostril will also be gently sealed with a gloved hand around the syringe as drops are dispensed.
-The second nostril will remain uncovered.
-The head of the animal will remain elevated for 2 to 3 minutes after the dose is delivered, with the nostril gently covered by the gloved hand.
+31. The preparation of GMO would take place, on a steel bench in the anteroom of the enclosed facility containing the holding pens immediately prior to vaccinating the animals.
+During the preparation and administration of the GMOs, trained personnel would be wearing PPE including disposable overalls that include an attached hood, P2 face masks, a full-face shield, and knee-high rubber boots.

+32. Horses would be restrained with a tether rope attached to a head halter.
+The tether would be attached to the fencing components of the holding pens to prevent any sudden/unexpected movements by the animals.
+The animals would be trained in this process prior to injection so they become accustomed to the process.

+33. Needles would be used for i.m. injections.
+After administration, the needle-syringe would be disposed of directly into an appropriate sharps container.

+34. Administration of the GMO via intranasal instillation would be performed using syringes with no needles attached.
+The 1 mL dose would be delivered dropwise with the head of the animal slightly elevated.
+The timing of the administration of the drops would be synchronised with the animal breathing in.
+The nostril would also be gently sealed with a gloved hand around the syringe as drops are dispensed.
+The second nostril would remain uncovered.
+The head of the animal would remain elevated for 2 to 3 minutes after the dose is delivered, with the nostril gently covered by the gloved hand.